hnarayanan/mechnicsacademy-design-docs/design.rst

 		    questions immediately as they're having them
 		 #.
 Resources relevant to a lecture video should be linked to directly beside the
 		    video
-		 #.
-Video embeds should allow for full keyboard control of playback
 ==============  ====================================================================================

 .. _theory, programming and application: file:///Users/harish/Sites/mechanicsacademy/doc/design/screenshots/courses/listing/mechanicsacademy.png